GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 ## 1.3 Definitions

-* __Bottom-up:__ a strategy that starts from the lower level to the higher level components.
+* **Bottom-up**: a strategy that starts testing from the lower level to the higher level components, this usually leads to the need of having a lot of drivers, but only a few stubs.
-* __Stub:__ a temporary substitute component that simulate the behaviour of the one that is not already integrated.
-It is used to test other components that require interaction with this one.
+* **Stubs and drivers**: elements that simulate the behavior of components of the system not integrated yet.
+In particular stubs simulate functionalities and drivers simulate requests.
-* __Unit test:__ a way to test a single function with assertions
+* **Unit test**: Unit testing is a testing activity concerning only one element of the system (a component in our case), while integration testing is about the system as a whole.
-* __Arquillian:__ a framework for JEE for the integration tests
+* **Arquillian**: a tool for the integration testing.

 ## 1.4 Abbreviations